Luke Martin

-Luke Martin (born 22 January 1981) is an Australian former professional basketball player who spent the majority of his career playing in the National Basketball League (NBL).
+Luke Leonard Martin (born 22 January 1981) is an Australian former professional basketball player who spent the majority of his career playing in the National Basketball League (NBL).
 In 2004 and 2005, he represented the Australian national team.

 Early life

 Born and raised in Sydney to a Kiwi father and an Australian mother, Martin moved to the United States in 1998, where he attended St. John's College High School in Washington, D.C. before playing one season of college basketball for the UTEP Miners in 2001–02.
 In 23 games for the Miners, he averaged 2.9 points and 1.6 assists per game.

 Professional career

 ANBL

 Martin returned to Australia in 2002 and joined the West Sydney Razorbacks for the 2002–03 season.
 After just one season with the Razorbacks, he moved across town and joined the Sydney Kings.
 He went on to win two championships with the Kings in his first two seasons before injury struck him down for the 2005–06 season.
 He missed much of the season with a broken foot he suffered while playing for the Australian Boomers in a tour to China.
 Martin joined the Cairns Taipans for the 2006–07 season before moving to Melbourne and signing with the South Dragons for the 2007–08 season.
 Martin then moved back to Sydney and signed with the Sydney Spirit for the 2008–09 season.

 In January 2010, Martin signed with the Wollongong Hawks, where he spent the rest of the 2009–10 season as an injury replacement for Tywain McKee.

 For their return season to the NBL, Martin joined the resurrected Sydney Kings for the 2010–11 season.
 He spent three seasons with the Kings.

 On 16 January 2015, Martin signed with the Perth Wildcats as an injury replacement for Earnest Ross.
 On 7 March 2015, he was released by the Wildcats following the club's lacklustre season and a subsequent overhaul of personnel.